resper1965/nprocess/README.md

 ## 🎯 Overview

-ComplianceEngine is an API-first platform that enables organizations to:
+n.process is an API-first platform that enables organizations to:
 - **Map business processes** into structured BPMN diagrams using AI
 - **Analyze compliance** with regulatory frameworks (ANEEL, ONS, LGPD, GDPR, etc.)
 - **Track compliance scores** in real-time